SegersIan/knowledge-base/content/cybersecurity/wireless-and-mobile-security.md

 * Features
   * Mobile Content Management (MCM) for secure access and control of organizational files
   * Geolocation migth help found lost phones or disable usage outside a perimeter.
+    * Can be used for Geofencing and context-aware authentication
+  * Geofence
   * Enforce locks/passwor/biometrics
   * Context-aware authN
   * Containerizarion